 How to apply

 Applications should be made direct to the contact responsible for trainee recruitment at the law firm.
-You can get this contact name (along with the address details and application procedure) from our searchable list of law firms.
-Competition for training contracts is often fierce, with many firms getting hundreds of applications for a single place.
-You will therefore need to ensure that each application is tailored specifically to each individual firm if you want to give yourself a chance of success.
+You can get this contact name (along with the address details and application procedure) from our searchable directory of law firms.
+Competition for training contracts is fierce, with many firms getting hundreds of applications for a single place.
+You’ll therefore need to ensure that each application is tailored specifically to each individual firm if you want to give yourself a chance of success.